NEONScience/neon-data-api/docs/content/endpoints/products.md

 uses product code DP1.20092.001, where DP1
 refers to [data level](https://www.neonscience.org/data/about-data/data-processing-publication) 1 (quality controlled), 20092 is the unique numeric id of the data product, and 001 refers to the revision.
-All of our data products are currently provisional and annotated as revision 1.
+Almost all of our data products are currently provisional and annotated as revision 1.